Orchestra | Apprenticeships | Assistant Conductor

-Open to students ages 16–19 who meet the same eligibility requirements as prospective NYO-USA instrumentalists, these positions are ideal for musicians who are interested in the “behind-the-scenes” aspects of an orchestral career.
-Apprentices will work alongside Carnegie Hall administrative staff and NYO-USA faculty to learn about key functions that support the artistic and operational goals of symphony orchestras.
-Apprentices will participate for the duration of the NYO-USA residency and tour (July 5–August 6) and will be considered members of NYO-USA.
-They will share in all accommodation, meal, and travel arrangements with their fellow musicians.
-Apprenticeships are tuition- and expense-free, with the exception of the cost of the student’s travel to the New York City area at the start of the program, and home from Los Angeles at the conclusion of the tour.
+Since 2014, Carnegie Hall has offered apprenticeships to students in roles beyond instrumental positions in NYO-USA to explore key aspects of the orchestral field.
+For 2017, positions are available for an apprentice music librarian, an apprentice orchestra manager, two apprentice conductors, and two apprentice composers.
+Open to students ages 16–19 who meet the same eligibility requirements as prospective NYO-USA instrumentalists, these rare opportunities are ideal for musicians who are interested in the possibility of taking their musical experience in a new direction.
+Apprentices will work alongside NYO-USA’s artistic and administrative staff and gain direct experience in their respective craft.
+Apprentice conductors and composers will spend three weeks with NYO-USA at Purchase College, SUNY.
+The apprentice librarian and orchestra manager will additionally join the orchestra on tour to continue to support the production and operations of NYO-USA through concerts and cultural exchange activities in Latin America.
+All apprentices are considered members of NYO-USA and share in all accommodation, meal, and travel arrangements with their fellow musicians.
+Apprenticeships are tuition- and expense-free, with the exception of the cost of the student’s travel to/from the New York City area at the start of the program and at the conclusion of the tour.
 (Financial aid is available for this travel expense to applicants demonstrating substantial financial need.)

-Orchestra librarians have the important role of preparing all of the music a symphony orchestra uses in rehearsal and performance—researching available editions, ensuring the material is as accurate as possible and marked consistently for all players and conductors, and preparing parts so that the bowings are in sync, to mention just a few key responsibilities.
-NYO-USA’s orchestra library apprentice will receive first-hand experience working alongside Paul Beck, NYO-USA's principal orchestra librarian, during the orchestra’s residency and tour.
-The apprentice also will explore this little-known profession through meeting leaders in the field and learning what it takes to succeed as an orchestra librarian.
-Mr. Beck is currently the principal orchestra librarian at The Juilliard School and has also worked with the Metropolitan Opera, New York Philharmonic, and Mostly Mozart Festival.
-In addition, he is concert librarian for Renée Fleming, for whom he prepares orchestral parts used throughout the world.
+Orchestra librarians have the important role of preparing all of the music a symphony orchestra uses in rehearsal and performance.
+This includes researching available editions, ensuring the material is as accurate as possible and marked consistently for all players and conductors, and preparing parts so that bowings are in sync.
+NYO-USA’s orchestra library apprentice will receive first-hand experience working alongside NYO-USA's principal orchestra librarian during the orchestra’s residency and tour.
+The apprentice will also explore this little-known profession through meetings and conversations arranged by NYO-USA with leaders in the field.
+The interest and background of the apprentice will help shape the experience in order to introduce aspects of the field that are of special relevance.

 The successful candidate for this apprenticeship will have a strong interest in printed music, the ability to read full scores, and strong organizational skills and attention to detail.